OUR FAVOURITE MEXICAN RESTAURANTS IN BERLIN

-A newcomer to the German capital’s Mexican food scene is Oh La Queca, a highly rated restaurant that’s quickly become well loved by locals.
+A newcomer to the German capital’s Mexican food scene is Oh La Queca, a highly-rated restaurant that’s quickly become well-loved by locals.
 Located in Neukölln, they offer authentic Mexican street food, a claim that’s supported enthusiastically in several online reviews.
 Offering more than tacos, burritos, and the like, you can even get mole and posole.
 Oh La Queca is a place best visited in person for a leisurely meal.
 While they tend to be more pricey than other spots, rest assured, it will be money well spent.

 Location: Reuterstraße 36, 12047

 Since 2010, Santa Maria has been a classic spot for Mexican cuisine in Berlin.
 Famous for their taco Tuesdays with their €2 tacos and €1.50 tequila shots, I’ve many fond memories of hanging out there with friends (including an evening that hilariously involved drunkenly shopping for underwear!).
-Notable starters are the nachos and chilaquiles, while their signature tacos feature ones like the De Pescado with fried fish on top of red cabbage slaw, chipotle cream, Pico de Gallo, and chilli sauce.
+Notable starters are the nachos and chilaquiles, while their signature tacos feature ones like the De Pescado with fried fish on top of red cabbage slaw, chipotle cream, Pico de Gallo, and chili sauce.

 Location: Oranienstraße 170, 10999

 With a focus on tacos, TACORIÑO is another place that doesn’t get mentioned as often as it should.
 I ended up here after an eye doctor appointment in West Berlin, an area of the city where I don’t often venture.
-They’ve an impressive array of Mexican dishes – take their starters for example, like the grilled avocado or the Chicharron de Queso, a crispy fried and hand-rolled cheese, with mini guacamole and chipotle mayo.
+They have an impressive array of Mexican dishes – take their starters for example, like the grilled avocado or the Chicharron de Queso, a crispy fried and hand-rolled cheese, with mini guacamole and chipotle mayo.
 Their tacos are out of this world, with options for both vegans and meat eaters.
 TACORIÑO also has excellent margaritas and an extensive cocktail menu.

 Location: Knesebeckstraße 18-19, 10623